 So what effects can this increasingly popular hobby have on the eyesight of its devotees?
 The answer may surprise you.

-These problems, except for the neck and shoulder pain, are caused by the way computers and televisions draw images on their screens using pixels.
-The neck and shoulder pain is caused by improper positioning of the computer monitor or television.
+Many of these problems are caused by the way computers and televisions draw images on their screens using pixels.
+The neck and shoulder pain comes on due to improper positioning of the computer monitor or television.

 Protecting Your Vision